 If you want to live like a local, buses (colectivos) are the main form of transport around Argentina’s cities, as long as you don’t mind the traffic.
 Buses run all day at intervals of around 10 to 15 minutes and most run all night too but with slightly less frequency.

-Tickets are purchased on the bus and range from around 1 to 2 pesos, depending on the distance.
-The most common ticket price is AR$1.25, so if in doubt say that amount to the driver (in Spanish: “Uno veinticinco“).
+Tickets are purchased on the bus and are less than US$1, depending on the distance.
 The ticket machines only accept monedas (coins) so save up your small change.
 In Buenos Aires, “monedero” card systems have also recently been introduced on some of the buses (see Subway section below).

 Make sure you know where you’re getting off as stops aren’t announced.
 The bus drivers are generally quite friendly and helpful (unless they’re having a bad day) so if in doubt, ask them to let you know.